edheltzel/dotfiles/README.md

 <h2 id="macos-mods">MacOS Mods <a href="#to-the-top">↑</a></h2>

 >[!NOTE]
-> For Aerospace and Sketchybar, I'm constantly changing my config to fit my needs.
+> For Aerospace, Sketchybar, & Karabiner Elements, I'm constantly changing my config to fit my needs and preferences.

 <h4 id="window-manager">Aerospace Window Manager <a href="#to-the-top">↑</a></h4>
 <h4 id="status-bar">Sketchybar <a href="#to-the-top">↑</a></h4>
+Sketchybar is at the bottom of my screen.
+I use this just to keep track of my workspaces and what apps are open in each workspace.
+I also use Ice.app to change the appearance of the navtive macOS menu bar.

 <h4 id="keyboard-hacks">Karabiner Elements <a href="#to-the-top">↑</a></h4>

->[!NOTE]
-> This is another constantly changing config.
 I use QMK/VIA along with Raycast to launch apps but chord keys using Karabiner Elements, ie: `hyper + cmd + d` launches my Dotfiles repo in VSCode.
-> This could definitely be improved and simplified by using only Karabiner Elements.
+This could definitely be improved and simplified by using only Karabiner Elements.

 <h2 id="troubleshooting">Troubleshooting <a href="#to-the-top">↑</a></h2>
 <h4 id="troubleshoot-dotfiles">Dotfiles<a href="#to-the-top">↑</a></h4>
 <details>